 Cut Back On Sugary and Starchy Food and Drinks

-Do you know that starchy food is just as damaging as sugary foods and drinks?
+Did you know that starchy foods are just as damaging as sugary foods and drinks?
 That’s because these foods contain sugars.
 Bacteria will feed on sugar and create acid that will wreak havoc in your enamel causing decay.
-If you can’t help yourself then at least make it a point to brush your teeth after eating or drinking sugar-laden treats.
+If you can’t help yourself, at least make it a point to brush your teeth after eating or drinking sugar-laden treats.

 See a Top Dentist Regularly

 The best way to remove plaque and tartar is to have your teeth professionally cleaned by a dentist.
 Your dentist has the tools needed to ensure that all traces of plaque and tartar are removed.

 Looking for the Top Port St Lucie Dentist?

 At Tradition Dental, we have four doctors who each have over 35 years of experience.
 Our doctors are highly trained in cosmetic dentistry, specializing in implant dentistry and in general dentistry.
 We specialize in dentures, single teeth implants, all-on-four implants for complete mouth reconstructions, and more.
 Visit our website to learn more about our services.
 If you have questions, don’t hesitate to send us a message on our contact page.